fuzzygroup/vending_machine/readme.md

 ## My Approach

 I wrote this as a command line driven Ruby project that you communicate with along the lines of an old school text adventure.
 There are a series of verbs like "buy", "pay" and others.
+Due to implementation of an interactive, text adventure style interface, some of the internals are a bit masked at the interface level (example - there's no need to type in the amount of money; it is automatically removed from the customer's wallet).

 ## Directions